 Fixed Price model is quite a reasonable option if you have a small project and know exactly what you want.
 You probably have a TS or design and need someone to turn it into a real digital product.
 This model also eliminates the need to monitor how the workflow goes and simply receive the finished product in a few months.

-In turn, the T&M model allows for so necessary flexibility.
+When comparing Fixed Price project vs Time Material, it is crucial to highlight that the T&M model allows for so necessary flexibility.
 You can manage your budget, time, the scope of the project and its features as the development proceeds.
 This model increases the chances that your project will succeed and thus make you happy.
 In this manner, we will receive one more pleased customer and a bonus to our reputation and karma.